kkalouli/GKR_semantic_parser/README.md

 CD-ROMs) please include the above citation.

 # License
 Copyright 2018 Aikaterini-Lida Kalouli and Richard Crouch.
-GKR is a free-software discributed under the Apache License 2.0.
+GKR is a free-software discributed under the conditions of the Apache License 2.0, without warranty.
+See LICENSE file for more details.
+You should have received a copy of the LICENSE file with the source code.
+If not, please visit http://www.apache.org/licenses/ for more information.

 # Installation